What’s a Snyk group?

 Within a group, you can create organisations.
 To add a new organisation within your group, click the “Create a new organisation” link in the organisation switcher.

-This will let you choose a name for your organisation, and select which group it belongs to.
+This will let you choose a name for your organisation.

 If you do not see the “Create a new organisation” link you do not have the “group admin” permission set on your account.
 Email firstname.lastname@example.org to ask to have the have the permission set.